 (Yes, technically March Madness ends in April!)

 The First Four games will be at the University of Dayton Arena in Dayton, Ohio.
-The championship game will be in Phoenix at Arizona State University’s State Farm Stadium.
+The championship game will be at the Alamodome stadium in San Antonio, Texas.

-Women’s March Madness tournaments will also take place around the same dates, with the First Four scheduled for March 20th and 21st, and the NCAA championship game on April 7th at the Rocket Mortgage FieldHouse in Cleveland, Ohio.
-The University of South Carolina women’s team is among the top NCAA players according to this year’s bracket predictions.
-(We also have our eye on Louisiana State University, last year’s women’s champions.)
+Women’s March Madness tournaments will also take place around the same dates, with the First Four scheduled for March 19th and 20th, and the NCAA championship game on April 6th at the Amalie Arena in Tampa, Florida.
+Last year’s women’s champion, the University of South Carolina, is among the top NCAA players according to this year’s bracket predictions.
+(We also have our eye on Louisiana State University!)

 How International Students Can Get Involved with American College Basketball